Crabbman6/splunk-blue-team-lab/docs/03-ingesting-linux-logs.md

 # SIEM Log Ingestion: Linux Endpoint

 This project documents the end-to-end process of ingesting logs from a Linux endpoint into a Splunk SIEM.
 Centralizing logs is a core function of a **Security Operations Center (SOC)**, enabling analysts to monitor for threats, investigate incidents, and maintain security posture across an environment.
+This write-up details the initial setup, a multi-stage troubleshooting process, and the final successful data ingestion.

 ---

 ## Step 1: Log Source Analysis

 The first step is to identify the most valuable log sources on the Linux machine.
-These logs, located in `/var/log`, contain detailed records of system and user activity.
-For a SOC analyst, certain logs are more critical than others.
+For this project, the focus was on authentication and general system logs.

 **Key Logs for Security Monitoring:**
-* `/var/log/auth.log`: This is a **high-value security log**.
-It records all authentication events, including successful and failed SSH login attempts, `sudo` command usage (privilege escalation), and user account modifications.
-Analyzing this log is critical for detecting brute-force attacks, unauthorized access, and insider threats.
+* `/var/log/auth.log`: A **high-value security log** that records all authentication events, including SSH logins, `sudo` usage, and user management.
+It is critical for detecting brute-force attacks and unauthorized access.
-* `/var/log/syslog`: This log provides broad **operational context**.
-It captures messages from the kernel, system daemons, and various applications.
-It's useful for correlating system errors or service crashes with potential malicious activity.
+* `/var/log/syslog`: Provides broad **operational context** by capturing messages from the kernel and various system services, which is useful for correlating system errors with potential malicious activity.

 <img width="822" height="441" alt="image" src="https://github.com/user-attachments/assets/af1cded7-8da3-4267-9f8c-9aa82dff000e" />